simolus3/drift/docs/docs/SQL API/types.md

 For this reason, drift allows the use of "custom types" - types that are not defined in the core `drift` package and don't work with all databases.

-{% block "blocks/alert" title="When to use custom types - summary"  %}
+!!! note "When to use custom types - summary"

     Custom types are a good tool when extending drift support to new database engines with their own types not already covered by drift.

     Unless you're extending drift to work with a new database package (which is awesome, please reach out!), you probably don't need to implement custom types yourself.
     Packages like `drift_postgres` already define relevant custom types for you.
-{% endblock %}

 ## Defining a type